kaizen-ai/kaizenflow/documentation/technical/literature_review.md

     https://github.com/jmarecek/OnlineLDS
   - Implement and compare to, e.g., z-scoring (a particularly simple case of Kalman filtering)
+  - If we have a long history, it may be better to perform a single autoregression over the whole history
+    - This suggests
+  - What if we keep the learning rate fixed over time?
+    - This would effectively allow for "drifting" dynamics
+    - The proofs of the results of the paper would no longer apply
+    - It isn't obvious how the learning rate ought to be chosen

 ## Predictive State Smoothing (PRESS): Scalable non-parametric regression for high-dimensional data with variable selection